-A nice example of this scarce map of from the Jeffery's West India Atlas.
-The map includes an ornate compass rose, approximately twenty place names, roads, topographical details, and more.
-The map is attractively and simply laid out.
+Nice example of this scarce map of from the Jeffery's West India Atlas. . .
+Includes an ornate compass rose, approximately 20 place names, roads, topographical details, etc. Manuscript notes in the margins.